-We should not take for granted that technology will translate to wage growth or productivity growth unless we develop a good set of complementary policies at business level and government level.
-Management at both these levels will be critical to developing a policy agenda that not only boosts productivity, but also shares benefits among the citizenry and creates inclusive prosperity.
-Technology is not reducing the quantity of jobs, but rather the quality of jobs, producing polarisation in the labour market with ramifications for the unemployed12.
+We should not take for granted that technology will translate to wage or productivity growth unless we develop a good set of complementary policies at business and government levels.
+Management at both these levels will be critical to developing a policy agenda that not only boosts productivity but also shares benefits among the citizenry and creates inclusive prosperity.
+Technology is not reducing the quantity of jobs but rather the quality of jobs, producing polarisation in the labour market with ramifications for the unemployed.